 Expropriation and Other Forms of Unlawful Government Interference

-OPIC can protect your foreign investment from expropriatory acts and other forms of unlawful interference by the host government that deprive you of your fundamental rights in a project.
+OPIC can protect against expropriatory acts and other forms of unlawful interference by the host government that deprive investors of their fundamental rights in a project.
 OPIC’s traditional expropriation coverage protects against nationalization, confiscation and creeping expropriations which result in a loss of the total investment.

 Government interference in a project can take many forms, among them: